TokelPlatform/bitgo-komodo-cc-lib/README.md

 npm install
 ```

+You'll need a komodo test asset chain to run the ccfaucetpoc sample.
 Setup network parameters for your komodo chain:<br>
-Open `networks.js` and make a new entry for your chain.<br>
-In fact you need to fix the yourchainname and magic params for your chain:
+Open `networks.js` and make a new entry for your chain.
+You need to fix the yourchainname and magic params for your chain, like:
 ```
 module.exports = {
   yourchainname: {